 So, if the thought of being alone on a huge beach in Portugal sounds appealing to you, Alentejo is where you should go for your holiday.
 Especially if you love the idea of staying in a small village where you’ll barely see any people during your week off.

 The Alentejo Coast and Costa Vicentina are one of the prettiest in Europe.
+This is why a visit to the beaches is one of the best things to do in Alentejo, Portugal.
 Read more about the beaches of Alentejo.

 3. Enjoy Alentejo Wine

 In case you’re wondering what to do in Alentejo, Portugal for wine lovers, do not worry!
 A few years ago, the Alentejo region was crowned the best wine region in the entire world.

 You don’t have to be a true sommelier to enjoy some of the finest wines ever made.
 But it is not just the wine that makes this wine region one of the best ones in the world – it is the entire experience.

 The environment plays a big part in this.
 After all, who doesn’t like a wine tasting with a scenic view?

 It should come as no surprise that a lot of Alentejo tourism caters to the wine industry!

 A great Alentejo winery is Enoturismo Cartuxa, right in the city of Evora.
 They offer tastings of best food and wine in the region, as well as tours of their wine cellars.
 There’s also the Herdade do Esporão winery, which is great for people who want to experience something unique.